The Watsons Go to Birmingham – 1963

 This is where you see the sheer dexterity and verve of Christopher Paul Curtis.
 He isn’t just wickedly funny – he tackles difficult and emotionally wrenching issues with a lot of heart.
 His stories often take sad and painful turns, but he skillfully navigates you through it and you are never left without hope.
 This was true of his other books that I enjoyed tremendously – Elijah of Buxton and Bud, Not Buddy.
 (You know I’ll talk about them soon!)

 I found this a powerful tool to begin tough conversations about race, discrimination and civil rights.
-A very satisfying read – so very humorous but also deeply moving.
+A very satisfying read – so very humorous, but also deeply moving.